Squeezing below the ground state of motion of a continuously monitored levitating nanoparticle: Features of the asymptotic state to the protocol

+{In the preparation stage, we assume the system is not continuously measured.
+The system is initially stabilised at a fixed trap frequency $\omega$ [i.e.~the frequency appearing in} \cref{equ:hamiltonian}], {whose position variance $X^{\omega}_{xx}$ is shown by} \cref{fig:config_langevin_riccati:a}. {In our toy model, the state of the system is initially stabilised at frequency $\omega_2$ with the initial position variance $X_{1,2}$ for settings $1,2$ (blue dots) and the corresponding ground state position variance $\sigma^g_{xx}={\hbar}/{(2m\omega_2)}= 1/3\pi$ (dot-dashed black line).
+Clearly, the position variance for the stabilised state $X_1$ ($X_2$) is far above that of the ground state $\sigma^g_{xx}$. }

-To demonstrate the performance of the squeezing protocol, we show the dynamics of the position variance of the system in \cref{fig:config_langevin_riccati:b}.
-We take two trap frequencies $\omega_1=3\pi/4$ and $\omega_2=3\pi/2$, such that $\omega_1/\omega_2=1/2$ and the time for one squeezing loop is $t_1+t_2=1$.
-Here, the continuous gray line represents the case without continuous measurement, and the gray dashed line represents the case with continuous measurement ($b=3$).
-For both scenarios, the system starts from an arbitrary initial state and evolves with trap frequency $\omega_2$ with no squeezing protocol applied until it reaches the asymptotic state $X_{xx}^{\omega_2}$, which occurs already at $t=4$.
-Then, the squeezing protocol is applied to the system with and without continuous measurement, respectively.
-As we can see in our model, we can achieve good degrees of quantum squeezing for both scenarios, leading to the position variances being much smaller than the ground state one, $\sigma_{xx}^{R, \text{sq}}<\sigma_{xx}^{L, \text{sq}}<\sigma^g_{xx}$.
-Moreover, when continuous measurement is performed, we find the overall amplitude of the oscillation of the system is smaller than that without the continuous measurement.
-This could be advantageous as it suggests that in this case the system remains localised in a smaller region.
+{The performance of the squeezing protocol addressed in this paper is demonstrated in} \cref{fig:config_langevin_riccati:b,fig:config_langevin_riccati:c}, {where we oscillate between the trap frequencies $\omega_1$ and $\omega_2$ and the time for one squeezing loop $t_1+t_2=1$.
+Starting from an arbitrary state, the system is initially stabilised (no measurement) at the fixed frequency $\omega_2$ with the position variance $X_1$ ($X_2$) at $t<0$.
+Then, we perform the squeezing protocol starting at $t=0$, with and without the continuous measurement.
+Here, the continuous gray line represents the case without continuous measurement, and the gray dashed line represents the case with continuous measurement ($b=b_{max}$ allowed by} \cref{equ:gaussian_state_conditions}). {The minimal position variance without continuous measurement is labelled by $\sigma^{L, \text{sq}}_{xx}$, that with continuous measurement is labelled by $\sigma^{R, \text{sq}}_{xx}$, and the ground-state variance is given by $\sigma^g_{xx}$.
+In setting 1 ($b_{\max} = 1.9$,} \cref{fig:config_langevin_riccati:b}), {we only achieve quantum squashing for both cases, \ie $\sigma^g_{xx}<\sigma_{xx}^{R, \text{sq}}<\sigma_{xx}^{L, \text{sq}}$, due to large damping and diffusion terms $a_{1,2}$ and $d_{1,2}$.
+In setting 2 ($b_{\max}=0.7$,} \cref{fig:config_langevin_riccati:c}) {we see that quantum squeezing can be achieved in both cases.
+We can observe the effects of the continuous measurement here.
+Other than the improvement to the squashing $\sigma_{xx}^{R, \text{sq}}<\sigma_{xx}^{L, \text{sq}}$, we find the overall amplitude of the oscillation of the system is reduced when continuous measurement is performed.
+This is due to the noise reduction from the continuous measurement, which is characterised by a larger purity in the case under continuous measurement.
+This could be advantageous as it suggests that in this case the system remains localised in a smaller region.}